Pat Battle

-Pat Battle (born December 9, 1959) is an American journalist.
+Pat Battle (born December 9, 1959) is an American television journalist and news anchor.
 Since 1996, she has been at WNBC-TV.

 Early life

 Patricia (nickname, "Pat") N. Battle was born December 9, 1959.
 Of African-American descent, she grew up in Neptune Township, New Jersey, where her mother was a member of the township committee and served as police commissioner.
 She graduated from Neptune High School in 1977, where she had been a cheerleader.
 Her first job was with the Asbury Park Press as a reporter.

 Career

 Battle won a 2005 New York Regional Emmy Award for Political Programming for her work on the U.S. presidential primary edition of WNBC-TV's What Matters.

 She appeared as herself on the Netflix series, Unbreakable Kimmy Schmidt and is set to appear in a second-season episode of Peacock's Girls5eva.

 Personal life

 Battle is a resident of Teaneck, New Jersey, and is married to Anthony Johnson, a reporter with WABC-TV, a competing New York City television station.
 In October 2010, she publicly revealed that she had been diagnosed with breast cancer and undergone a lumpectomy.